About our Research team

 An evaluation of the Screen Scotland co-funded TRC DEEP programme by EKOS Ltd has been conducted and the executive summary has now been published here.
 This project aimed to assess the value and impact of TRC’s DEEP programme of activities in reference to its own strategic objectives and in line with the needs of the Screen Scotland Partnership.

-Greening Scotland’s Screen Industry research has been undertaken by Creative Carbon Scotland, due for publication later in 2020.
+Greening Scotland’s Screen Industry research has been undertaken by Creative Carbon Scotland.
+The first stage of the research report has now been published.
 This research identified appropriate means, opportunities and instruments for Screen Scotland to promote stronger mitigation of carbon emissions in the screen sector, predominantly in production.
+Download the full report on our Greening Scotland’s Screen Industry wepbage.

 Screen Data Hub